Reasionlee/Skills/content/authors/admin/_index.md

   url: https://www.sjtu.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include signal processing and fault diagnosis.
+bio: My research interests include signal processing, fault diagnosis, and deep learning.

 # Interests to show in About widget
 interests: